 Here in Los Angeles, I'm one of the lucky apartment-dwellers with air conditioning.
-While I've grown accustomed the ticking the dial down to a brisk 72-degrees before bed each night, it's recently come to my attention that this practice is not only wreaking havoc on my energy bill, but it may also be contributing to global warming.
+While I've grown accustomed to ticking the dial down to a brisk 72-degrees before bed each night, it's recently come to my attention that this practice is not only wreaking havoc on my energy bill, but it may also have a negative impact on climate change.

-While most properly working air-conditioners don't release hydrofluorocarbons (chemical compounds known as HFCs that play a role in climate change in the same way that greenhouse gases do), they still account for about 6% of residential energy use nationwide and are responsible for releasing a whopping 100 million tons of carbon dioxide each year.
+While most properly working air-conditioners don't release hydrofluorocarbons (chemical compounds known as HFCs that play a role in climate change in the same way that greenhouse gases do), they still account for about 6% of residential energy use nationwide.

-While legislation is put in place to phase out HFCs, there are plenty of ways for you to reduce your individual carbon footprint and stay cool without air-conditioning, according to Huffington Post.
+While legislation is put in place to phase out HFCs, there are plenty of ways for you to reduce your individual carbon footprint and stay cool without air-conditioning.
 For those living without the luxury of air conditioning to begin with, these tips are for you, too.
 Here are eight ways to beat the heat this summer without cranking up the AC.

-About 30% of unwanted heat comes in through the windows.
+Windows are responsible for 25%–30% of heating and cooling loss.
+If it's extremely hot outside, make sure your windows are closed and sealed properly.
 Be sure to close your blinds or invest in insulated curtains or blackout shades to keep out heat.

 Simple and to the point, a fan is a great alternative to AC, especially if you live in a small space.
 Find one that you can easily move around your home and take with you from room to room.

 Trade out heavy bedding for lightweight cotton sheets.
-You can also find pillows, mattress pads, and sheets specifically designed to keep you cool during the warm summer months from brands like Chili Technology, Cool-Jams, and Chillow.
+You can also find pillows, mattress pads, and sheets specifically designed to keep you cool during the warm summer months from brands like Chili, Cool-jams, and Chillow.